sistelexis/CarND-MPC-Project/README.md

 The car manages to complete one or more laps without leaving the track.
 The car reached a maximum speed of 93 mph (around 150 kph).

+### Final notes

+Finally a big thank you to all the forum members and also to Aaron and Dom and their very helpfull recorded project Q&A that helped a lot getting things on track.